apache/tooling-trusted-release/docs/plan.md

    - Track and limit disk usage per task in the scheduler

 3. Improve the task UI
+   - [DONE] Allow restarting all tasks
    - Test that tasks are deleted when a package is deleted
-   - Allow restarting failed tasks

 Advanced tasks, possibly deferred
    - Check fair scheduling across cores